 We get these related questions frequently.
 Keeping in mind that we follow IPM guidelines described above, there are times that Mother Nature doesn’t see things as we do.

-We often remind people to think about a recent outdoor activity and to take note of the natural environment around them.
+I often remind people to think about a recent outdoor activity and to take note of the natural environment around them.
 Are there wild peach trees bent to the ground with juicy fruit?
 Have you ever lost a golf ball in a hedge row filled with plump strawberries or a thicket of potatoes?
 There are some plants that can survive in a natural state such as brambles, but varieties are limited.

 This is where the farmer comes to the rescue.
-And, by farmer we mean our earliest ancestors who realized they could manipulate the plant environment to feed more people.
+And, by farmer I mean our earliest ancestors who realized they could manipulate the plant environment to feed more people.
 Modern farming is no different in this regard.
 We have an arsenal of organic and conventional chemicals along with biologicals to help combat naturally occurring diseases and insect pests.
 However, we do appreciate the concern many of our customers have around pesticide use so we use conventional chemicals as a last resort and at the lowest rates needed following the label.

-We encourage our children to eat fruits and vegetables from our farm throughout harvest.
+We encourage our children to eat fruits and vegetables from the farm throughout harvest.
 The decisions around pesticide use are heavily influenced knowing our little ones will be out in the field enjoying fresh fruits and vegetables.

 What are you doing to be sustainable?